Mortimer West End

 Mortimer West End is a village and civil parish in north Hampshire in England.
 It lies in the northernmost point of the county.

 History

 At one time it was the Hampshire part of the cross-county parish of Stratfield Mortimer (mostly in Berkshire).
 It became an independent ecclesiastical parish in 1870 - the church of St Saviour having been built in 1854 - and a civil parish in 1894.

 The village was traditionally part of the Holdshott Hundred in Hampshire, but was allocated to the vice-county of Berkshire for biological recording purposes in the mid-19th century, eliminating the slight bulge in its border with the vice-county of North Hampshire.

 Amenities

-The village is served by a public house, the Red Lion, which is now an Italian Gastropub.
+The village is served by a public house, the Red Lion, a village hall, St Saviour's church and Mortimer West End chapel.

 Transport

 There is a village link minibus service which serves Pamber Heath, Silchester and Mortimer West End.
-It is necessary to pre-book this service by contacting Hampshire County Council.
-Reading Buses Lime 2/2a route also serves the village.
+It is necessary to pre-book this service by contacting Hampshire County Council..
+There is no bus link between Mortimer West End and Mortimer.